strimzi/proposals/067-kraft-jbod-support.md

    If the `log.dirs` configuration option contains more than one directory, JBOD storage is used.
    If it contains only one directory, JBOD storage is not used regardless of whether the `Kafka` CR uses `type: jbod` storage or not.

-Until version 3.7.0, Apache Kafka nodes do not support the use of JBOD storage in KRaft mode.
+Prior to version 3.7.0, Apache Kafka nodes did not support JBOD storage in KRaft mode.
 When running Apache Kafka in KRaft mode with Strimzi, we support using the `type: jbod` storage, but only with one data volume present.

 ## Motivation